griffey999/test0219/README.md

 ```
 md->Config("car", 1.4, 1.4,1320.0, 1017.0, 1.048, 2592, 1944, 4.05, 0, 0, 0, 0, -47.96, 222.86 );
 ```
-This is to create a md object and feed the fisheye calibrated parameters .Each fisheye camera can be calibrated and derives a set of parameters by MOIL laboratory, the configuration is necessary in the beginning of program.
+This is to config the fisheye calibrated parameters at initial stage.
+Each fisheye camera can be calibrated and derives a set of parameters by MOIL laboratory, the configuration is necessary in the beginning of program.

 5.3 AnypointM
 ```